Updated May 24, 2023

-The architecture of EMR introduces itself, starting from the storage part to the Application part.
+The architecture of EMR introduces itself, from the storage to the Application part.

-- The first layer comes with the storage layer, including different file systems used with our cluster.
-From HDFS to EMRFS to local file systems, these all are used for data storage over the entire application.
-Caching of the intermediate results during MapReduce processing can be achieved with these technologies that come with EMR.
+- The first layer includes the storage layer, including different file systems used with our cluster.
+From HDFS to EMRFS to local file systems, these are all used for data storage over the entire application.
+These technologies that come with EMR enable the caching of intermediate results during MapReduce processing.

 - The second layer comes with Resource Management for the cluster; this layer is responsible for resource management for the clusters and nodes over the application.
-This basically helps as the management tools that distribute the data over the cluster and proper managing.
-The Default resource Management tool that EMR uses is YARN that was introduced in Apache Hadoop 2.0.
+This helps as the management tools that distribute the data over the cluster and proper managing.
+The Default resource Management tool EMR uses is YARN which was introduced in Apache Hadoop 2.0.
 It centrally manages the resources for multiple data processing frameworks.
-It takes care of all the information needed for the cluster well-running, from node health to resource distribution with memory management.
+It handles all the information needed for the cluster well-running, from node health to resource distribution with memory management.

-- The third layer comes with the Data processing Framework; this layer is responsible for analysing and processing data.
-There are many frameworks supported by EMR that plays an important role in parallel and efficient data processing.
-Some of the framework it supports, and we are aware of is APACHE HADOOP, SPARK, SPARK STREAMING, etc.
+- The third layer comes with the Data processing Framework; this layer is responsible for analyzing and processing data.
+EMR supports many frameworks that are important in parallel and efficient data processing.
+Some of the framework it supports, and we are aware of, is APACHE HADOOP, SPARK, SPARK STREAMING, etc.

-- The fourth layer comes with the application and programs such as HIVE, PIG, streaming library, ML Algorithms that help process and manage large data sets.
+- The fourth layer includes the application and programs like HIVE, PIG, streaming library, and ML Algorithms that help process and manage large data sets.